C3D-Labs/toolkit-examples/README.md

 ## Examples list:
 * param_cube/
-The example shows how to make a parametrix cube use C3D Solver component and display with C3D Vision componeny.
+The example shows how to make a parametric cube use C3D Solver component and display with C3D Vision componeny.
 ![alt text](param_cube/preview.png?raw=true "example preview")